in28minutes/jpa-with-hibernate/notes.md

+- jpa with hibernate 1
+  - 38:28 We will talk about transactions later!
+Thinking if we need to create a video explaining transactions and other stuff at this point.
+  -

 # Introduction
 - Master JPA & Hibernate with Spring Boot - Preview
 - Master JPA & Hibernate with Spring Boot - Course Overview